feobaby/real-python/f-strings.md

 print("Hello {}, you are {} years old.".format(name, age))
 ```
-In this code, the curly braces `{}` are placeholders replaced by the values passed to `.format()` in order, making it easier to insert multiple values clearly and accurately.
+In the code example above, the curly braces `{}` are placeholders replaced by the values passed to `.format()` in order to make it easier to insert multiple values clearly and accurately.

 You can also also use named placeholders for more clarity and readability.